EPDM O-Rings

 Best Choice for Water and Steam

-EPDM performs reliably in hot water, low-pressure steam and glycol-based systems where NBR and FKM are poor fits.
+EPDM performs reliably in hot water, saturated steam to 150°C and glycol-based systems where NBR swells excessively and FKM lacks hydrolysis resistance at elevated temperatures.

 Outstanding Weather Resistance